infolis/infolis.github.io/pages/about-en.md

 follow us on [Twitter](https://twitter.com/infolis_project) and check out our code on [Github](https://github.com/infolis/).

-{% include figure.html src="/img/infolis-recherche.jpg" caption="Seaching a publication can lead to a dataset and vice versa" %}
+Figure 2 shows why linkging research data can be difficult, i.e. due to its granularity.

-{% include figure.html src="/img/32a7c93ae7.png" caption="What does 'ALLBUS' refer to here?" %}
+{% include figure.html src="/img/32a7c93ae7.png" caption="Figure 2: What does 'ALLBUS' refer to here?" %}